Ireland-Scotland 2013 - Cobh

 our host the son's house

-HMS Titanic we missed the Centennial by a year from a Father Brown photo
+HMS Titanic we missed the Centennial by a year

-We met guide Adeen at 11 am, for a 45-minute walking tour.
+We met our guide Adeen at 11 am, for a 45-minute walking tour.
 We learned that this town (when known as Queenstown) had an illustrious history as a British Naval port.
 Queen Victoria allowed the name to be changed back to the Irish name of Cobh in the 1840s.

 local history walking tour Adeen was a good guide